iamsilk/IAmSilK/README.md

 A software developer and fourth-year CS student at [UNB Fredericton](https://unb.ca/).

-Check out my site for a more detailed portfolio - [silk.one](https://silk.one/)
+Check out my site: [silk.one](https://silk.one/)

 ## Projects

+### UNB Cybersec
+I am the Training Coordinator for the [UNB Cybersecurity Club](https://unbcybersec.com/), where I develop and present training material for many hacking topics, including web security, reverse engineering, cryptography, and forensics.

 ### OpenMod
 I actively contribute to the [OpenMod plugin framework for .NET](https://github.com/openmod/OpenMod/).